Rebecca Foon: Esmerine

 In 2001, Foon co-founded the chamber rock group Esmerine with percussionist Bruce Cawdron.
 The two had met while recording Set Fire to Flames' debut album.
 However, instead of using the guitar-focused sound of their other projects, the duo initially focused on marimba and cello, drawing on minimalist classical music and chamber music.
 The band initially performed their original music in gigs around Montreal.

 Esmerine released their debut album, If Only a Sweet Surrender to the Nights to Come Be True, in 2003.
 Allmusic gave it 4/5 stars and called it "a sublime chamber rock album," stating "A French female name meaning quiet and sensitive, Esmerine is a fitting moniker for the overall sound."
 They released their second album Aurora in 2005.
 Afterwards, Foon dedicated more time to Thee Silver Mt.
 Zion, though she continued to periodically perform with Esmerine in Montreal, often bringing in guest artists or collaborating with other groups.

 La Lechuza and Dalmak

-As Esmerine, Foon and Bruce Cawdron began writing new music together in earnest in 2009, when their friend Lhasa de Sela invited them to open up for her as well as collaborate together.
+As Esmerine, Foon and Bruce Cawdron began writing new music together in earnest in 2009, when their friend Lhasa de Sela invited them to open up for her as well as collaborate.
 For their third album, La Lechuza, two new members joined the group: Sarah Pagé, a harp player, and multi-instrumentalist Andrew Barr.
 Released in 2011, La Lechuza was listed as one of the top ten underground records of the year in Mojo.

-La Lechuza is thus dedicated to Lhasa de Sela, a friend of the band's.
-The band collaborated with Patrick Watson on the album and released a song entitled "Snow Day for Lhasa", as well as created a site – – dedicated in loving memory to Lhasa.
+La Lechuza is thus dedicated to Lhasa de Sela.
+The band collaborated with Patrick Watson on the album and released a song entitled "Snow Day for Lhasa", as well as created a site – – dedicated to Lhasa.
 Patrick Watson also contributed vocals on two songs and produced the album, with other guests contributing, including violinist Sarah Neufeld (Arcade Fire) and saxophonist Colin Stetson.